 Add 2 cups of broth, the cider vinegar, and a few good shakes of both salt and pepper (don’t be shy!).

 Bring the broth to a boil, then reduce to low.
 Simmer the beans, partly covered, all afternoon.
 Keep adding beans until you have none left.
 Watch the broth.
 The broth should not cover the beans but there should be an inch or so of broth always in the pot.
 Just add broth when it gets low.
-I usually add broth at least twice.
+If you run out of broth, add water.
+I usually add broth at least three times.
 You want to err on the side of more broth than less: along with wonderful green beans, this is making pot-likker, which is heavenly.
 We sip it in cups, it’s that good.

 Simmer, toss, and taste the beans, all afternoon.
 You can use a heat diffuser under your pot to help keep the heat low.
 (This is my favorite.)

 These are very hard to overcook.
 While you don’t want green bean mush, you want these almost falling apart tender.
-This is the wonderful antithesis of another preparation I do love, blanched, very crisp fresh green beans.
+This is the wonderful antithesis of another preparation I do love, blanched then quickly sautéed very crisp fresh green beans with garlic and lemon.

-While I don’t add peppers to my green bean pot, I do LOVE pepper vinegar over my green beans, the same as I do with my greens.
+I LOVE pepper vinegar over my green beans, the same as I do with my greens.
 Trappeys is a very good bottled pepper vinegar, though it is extremely easy to make: Pepper Vinegar Recipe.

 FINAL NOTE: I realize a lot of people do it but never, ever add tomatoes to long simmered green beans.
 Ever.